encode/django-rest-framework/docs/api-guide/serializers.md

 Any relationships such as foreign keys on the model will be mapped to `PrimaryKeyRelatedField`.
 Other models fields will be mapped to a corresponding serializer field.

+---

+**Note**: When validation is applied to a `ModelSerializer`, both the serializer fields, and their corresponding model fields must correctly validate.
+If you have optional fields on your model, make sure to correctly set `blank=True` on the model field, as well as setting `required=False` on the serializer field.

+---

 ## Specifying which fields should be included

 If you only want a subset of the default fields to be used in a model serializer, you can do so using `fields` or `exclude` options, just as you would with a `ModelForm`.